mattermost/docs/source/install/mattermost-omnibus.rst

 .. note::

   With Mattermost Omnibus, the ``config.json`` file no longer exists.
-So you’ll need to use mmctl to make changes to your mattermost server config using the following command: `mmctl config edit`.
+So you’ll need to use mmctl to make changes to your Mattermost server configuration using ``mmctl config edit``.
 If you wish to manage your server locally, you may want to enable local mode for mmctl.

 Installing Mattermost Omnibus
 ------------------------------